oddlama/autokernel/README.md

 Does any of these question sound familiar?
 Then this tool might solve a problem for you.

-This tool allows to both detect configuration options for the current system, and also provides a way to properly manage your configuration changes.
-It can also be used to automate the build process, but this is entirely optional.
+Autokernel can both detect configuration options for the current system, and also provide a way to properly manage your kernel configuration.
+It may also be used to automate the build process, but this is entirely optional.

 ## Detecting configuration options